Hoyasumii/avengers-endgame/README.md

 THOR: I didn't say I'm from the future.

-FRIGGA (2013): I was raised by witches, b
+FRIGGA (2013): I was raised by witches, bo